 Regardless of the anabolic steroid you choose, PCT plays a vital role in your recovery.
-It takes 21 days on average for your body to completely stop producing natural testosterone boosters, and if you forego PCT once your cycle is over, it may take up to a year before that testosterone production gets back to normal.
+It takes 21 days on average for your body to completely stop producing natural Testosterone boosters, and if you forego PCT once your cycle is over, it may take up to a year before that testosterone production gets back to normal.

 The goal of PCT, then, is to create LH (luteinizing hormone) and FSH (follicle stimulating hormone), both of which communicate to the testicles that they need to provide the body with more testosterone.

 The main reason why some bodybuilders believe that they do not have to run Anavar PCT is because it is mild and it is easy to keep the gains.
 Both of these statements are true, but the fact still remains that if you take for more than three weeks, your testosterone production screeches to a halt and you must do something to bring it back up again.

-What Happens if You Skip Anavar PCT?
+What Happens if You Skip PCT?

 Let’s assume that you complete an 8-week cycle at a dose of 50mg a day, and you’re looking pretty lean and ripped.
 You might be happy with your appearance now, but failing to follow through with PCT for Anavar can spell disaster.

-- You will feel “off”.
 One of the first things that happens to men who fail to utilize proper PCT is a feeling that something is off.
-They may feel as if they are coming down with something, or that no amount of sleep helps them feel fully rested.
+They may feel as if they are coming down with something, or that no amount of Sleep helps them feel fully rested.

-As the days pass, men may experience extreme fatigue, a complete lack of libido, fat gain, and even muscle loss since their bodies aren’t producing enough testosterone to maintain their physique.
+As the days pass, men may experience extreme Fatigue, a complete lack of libido, fat gain, and even muscle loss since their bodies aren’t producing enough testosterone to maintain their physique.

 Because testosterone levels are so low, estrogen begins to “take over”.
 On the mild side, men may experience bloating.
-On the more severe side, gynecomastia can develop.
+On the more severe side, Gynecomastia can develop.

 Finally, as time goes on, men who don’t use PCT will develop a condition known as testicular atrophy.
 Testicles, like muscles, will atrophy (shrink) if they aren’t being used.

 Because your testicles’ main function is testosterone production, failing to produce testosterone will cause atrophy, and this is sometimes irreversible.
-As you can see, PCT is more than just recommended – it’s an absolute requirement if you want to keep your results and properly manage your health.
+As you can see, Anavar PCT is more than just recommended – it’s an absolute requirement if you want to keep your results and properly manage your health.

 When you look up PCT online, you will find some pretty complicated cycles out there.
-PCT will always consist of a SERM, or selective estrogen receptor modulator, which works to improve the levels of LH and FSH mentioned above.
+PCT will always consist of a SERM, or selective Estrogen receptor modulator, which works to improve the levels of LH and FSH mentioned above.

 Many athletes will also incorporate HGH or hCG into their PCT, but if you ran an Anavar-only cycle without any other steroids, these compounds are not necessary.
 For the most part, all you need is four weeks of Clomid or Nolvadex at the recommended therapeutic doses for your PCT.
 These PCT doses are a little lower than with other steroid cycles, but should be all you need.

 - Clomid: Take 150mg per day for the first week, 75mg per day for the second week, and 40mg per day for the third week.
 You can continue for a fourth week at a dose between 20mg and 40mg per day, if necessary.